bhagavdgita/License/README.md

 We are not liable for anything that happens.

-If you have any questions about this license and how you can use these recordings, please contact jakkipally@gmail.com
+If you have any questions about this license and how you can use these recordings, please contact [jakkipally@gmail.com](mailto:jakkipally@gmail.com)

 This work is provided by Rohan Jakkipally and used with permission.

+View the full license [here](https://latex.artofproblemsolving.com/miscpdf/psqhutkv.pdf?t=1661438231216)